-25. Parker-Gray Zoning (PZ)
+24. RB Zoning - Parker-Gray (PZ)

-Current open space requirements in the RB zone, primarily found in the Parker-Gray historic district, may be affecting homeowners' ability to construct reasonable additions that allow them to stay in the neighborhood.
+Current open space, FAR and parking requirements in the RB townhouse zone in the Parker-Gray Historic District are significantly more restrictive than the RM townhouse zone requirements in the adjacent Old and Historic Alexandria District, and may be affecting homeowners' ability to construct reasonable additions that allow them to stay in the neighborhood as families grow.
 This study will examine the zone requirements and historic regulations to determine if an amendment to the zoning ordinance can address the issue without compromising Parker-Gray neighborhood character.